eth-cscs/pytorch-training/slides/src/3.1-more_on_training/section-slides.md

 L_2 = \lambda \sum_{i} w_i^2
 $$

-The $L_2$ regularisation term is available in PyTorch via the `weight_decay` argument of the optimizer.
+The $L_2$ regularization term is available in PyTorch via the `weight_decay` argument of the optimizer.

 ---